 - space for education and life-long learning in the arts, yoga, and exercise, cooking and other subjects

 - interactive and temporary public art including murals, lighting, and projections

 - opportunities to record and retell the history of the area

 - flexible, and multi-purpose space which serves the evolving needs of the community

 Shipping container projects and proposals should support the development of a dense, diverse, walkable and sustainable urban community.

-This Call for Ideas is to solicit concepts for uses and visually compelling modifications to shipping containers that provide new and desired uses that compliment the vibrancy of Norwalk Center, serve as gathering areas for people and provide resources or benefits to the community, as well as serving as inspiration for other communities addressing distressed downtowns.
+This Call for Ideas is to solicit concepts for uses and visually compelling modifications to shipping containers that provide new and desired uses that complement the vibrancy of Norwalk Center, serve as gathering areas for people and provide resources or benefits to the community, as well as serving as inspiration for other communities addressing distressed downtowns.
 These projects should enhance the vibrancy of the area and create new opportunities to engage the evolution of the area.

 The Call for Ideas is open to anyone anywhere.
 Teams were encouraged to include an artist, architect and/or a design professional.

-Over 4000 people attend the three weekend project.
+Over 4000 people attend the three-weekend project.